goloveychuk/ZeroMQ/README.md

 ## Dependency

-**SwiftZMQ** requires ØMQ version 4.2 to be installed.
+**SwiftZMQ** requires ZeroMQ version 4.2 to be installed.
 The easiest way on Mac OS X is through brew.

 ```
 > brew install zeromq --with-libsodium --HEAD